rdkcentral/Thunder/docs/plugin/interfaces/guidelines.md

 As an interface is in principle immutable it is better to spend more time on this before releasing the interface than later on trying to improve the interface or writing a lot of documentation explaining on how to use it in certain situations.

 When designing the interface it is good to use the "less it more" principle when adding methods to it to make sure it can do what should be possible with it.
 Less methods will make it easier to understand the interface, less documentation will be needed, it is easier to keep it consistent and there is less need to think or document what will happen if you use the methods in an unexpected order.
+Less methods will also require less testing.

 Let's design an Player Interface as an example.
 At first one would expect all the following should be possible for a player: